Managing Adverts (Products)

 productFeaturesStringProduct features are just a collection of free text fields available for all Adverts.
 They are not dependent on the Taxon type, and they are optional.No

-sellerSellerThe Seller “owns” the Advert and is responsible for creating and updating it.
+sellerSellerThe Seller “owns” the Advert and is (typically) responsible for creating and updating it.
 An Advert can have only 1 Seller.
 Adverts cannot be shared between Sellers.Yes (1 only)

 taxonNullableTaxonThis is the Taxon or “Category” that the Advert has been assigned to.
 This assignment determines the Option Types that must be applied at both an Advert and Variant level for the Advert to be considered valid.